 My work is the result of a long-term interest in patterning, underlying order and to a certain degree, spiritual or esoteric ideas.
 The images often include numbers that refer to location and proportional relationships, referencing cellular structure or even the double helix of DNA, however they are not purely mathematical.
 The forms relate to crystalline structure and deeper levels of order found in nature.
 Some viewers become involved in the process of uncovering how the general patterns are constructed—a puzzle I suppose.
 From my perspective, I am very interested in stimulating those deeper contemplative moments where the viewer’s thoughts drift inward—perhaps into their own interpretation as to the place that patterns, of all types including those in nature, have in our experience.

 When discussing my imagery I attempt to broaden the influence that order, placement, and patterning have had on the evolution of my inquiries.
 Topics include Bronze Age monuments, spirals and mazes, Pythagoras, counting processes, scientific structures, bell ringing, Anthroposophy, Theosophy, sound, the geometrical tradition in art, and of course pattern.
-In 2009 my work was included in a group exhibition organized by the Arts Council of Snohomish County titled"Mathematics of Art.”
 The relationship of Art to Science continues to be a rich resource.

 During my formative years I found encouragement in the work of Constructionist and Systems Artists in Britain in particular artists such as Terry Pope, Peter Lowe, Mary and Kenneth Martin, Malcolm Hughes, Jean Spencer, Susan Tebby and Anthony Hill.
 From North America the influence of Charles Biederman and Eli Bornstein also made its way across the Atlantic.
 Similarly, Minimalism, Conceptual Art and Minimalist Music, impacted my thinking and artistic practice; influences at the time included John Cage, Steve Reich, Phil Glass, Michael Udow, Sol Lewitt, Hanne Darboven, Mel Bochner, Dorothea Rockburne, Agnes Martin, Alfred Jensen, Mario Mertz and Marcel Broodthaers, to name a few.